-If you are coming in for your first visit or need a specific form you can find them below.
-Download the appropriate form by clicking on the name.
+If you are coming in for your first visit you can find our new patient paperwork below.
+Download the form by clicking on the name.
 If you are having difficulty opening the file please download Adobe Reader by clicking the icon below.

 New Patient Forms

-We are in network with Blue Cross Blue Shield, Cigna (including Healthspring), Humana, Medicare, Tricare, United Healthcare, and several other major PPO plans.
+We are in network with Blue Cross Blue Shield, Cigna (excluding Healthspring), Humana, Medicare, Tricare, United Healthcare (excluding AARP Medicare Complete), and several other major PPO plans.
 Please check with your insurance carrier to ensure specific benefits, such as routine footcare.

 You may have a co-pay that is due at the time of service.
 Our staff strives to be as accurate as possible when calculating your resposibility.
 However, with so many variations in plan requirements, additional may be due after insurance has proccessed the claim.
 If there is still a deductable to be met on your plan we will first file to the insurance to ensure we collect an accurate payment.
 Please be aware that most insurance claims take two to three weeks to fully process.